rails/rails/guides/source/action_controller_overview.md

 end
 ```

-Note that an around filter also wraps rendering.
+Note that an "around" filter also wraps rendering.
 In particular, if in the example above, the view itself reads from the database (e.g. via a scope), it will do so within the transaction and thus present the data to preview.

 You can choose not to yield and build the response yourself, in which case the action will not be run.